rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegin/index.md

 sidebar_position: 1000
 sidebar_label:   Pegin
 title: "Overview | Pegin"
-description: "Here, we will learn how to perform a peg-in transaction using the PowPeg."
+description: "Here, we will learn how to perform a peg-in transaction using the PowPeg App."
 tags: [2 way peg app, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
 ---

 ![PowPeg (peg-out)](/img/resources/powpeg/pegin.gif)

-In this section, we will learn how to perform a [peg-in](/resources/guides/powpeg/glossary/) transaction using the PowPeg, to convert **BTC to RBTC** (peg-in).
+In this section, we will learn how to perform a [peg-in](/resources/guides/powpeg/glossary/) transaction using the PowPeg app, to convert **BTC to RBTC** (peg-in).

-To start using PowPeg, you will need to connect your **RSK** wallet:
+To start using PowPeg app, you will need to connect your **RSK** wallet:

 1. Connect your wallet:
 ![PowPeg (connect-your-wallet)](/img/resources/powpeg/connectyourwallet.png)